riddbtw/apex-aiming/README.md

 # Recommended video and gameplay settings
 * [This github](https://github.com/Gevorian/Apex-Legends/blob/master/Autoexec) will link you to how to configure your video and autoexec settings to get minimum graphics settings.
 Using this moved me from ~90-100 FPS to have 144 consistent FPS.
+* I recently came across these two great articles that explain [motion blur reduction](https://blurbusters.com/faq/motion-blur-reduction/) and [limiting FPS](https://graphicscardhub.com/fps-limiter/).
+I've experimented with a lot of different settings, and the conclusion I've come to is the following TL;DR: **enable any motion blur reduction settings you have available in your monitor, and use RTSS to limit your FPS to ~5-10 frames below its refresh rate.**  So for my monitor which supports 144hz, I set my FPS cap to 141.
+I've used Radeon's anti-chill as well, and RTSS just works better.

 # Choosing a good mouse
 [Rocketjumpninja](https://www.rocketjumpninja.com/mouse-search) covers this topic better than anyone else.
 Make sure to watch the video that walks you through how to properly measure your hand.
 There's plenty of info out there about determining your mouse grip type.